 Another concern relates to receiving radiation therapy for breast cancer.
 One side effect of radiation therapy is a condition called fibrosis, which occurs when non-cancerous cells sustain damage during radiation treatment.

-Because of the hardened scar tissue, some plastic surgeons have turned away candidates for breast reconstruction saying that the remaining tissue might be too firm to use in the reconstruction.
+Because of the hardened scar tissue, some plastic surgeons have turned away candidates for flap breast reconstruction, saying that the remaining tissue might be too firm to use.

-With DIEP flap however, that’s not a necessary concern.
-We’re able to solely use soft tissue to restore volume to the breast.
+With DIEP flap, however, that’s not a necessary concern.
+We can solely use soft tissue to restore volume to the breast.

 DIEP flap surgery can mean longer downtime than other breast reconstruction procedures.
 After the procedure, you can expect to stay in the hospital for recovery for around five days.
-You may spend eight weeks recovering and resting at home.
+After that, you may spend eight weeks recovering and resting at home.

-In addition to rest, you will need to wear supportive clothing to help the reconstructed breast heal properly.
-Dr. Garza will instruct you on which brands of clothing to wear after your surgery.
+In addition to rest, you must wear supportive clothing to help the reconstructed breast heal properly.
+Dr. Garza, a DIEP flap surgeon in Nashville, will instruct you on which clothing brands to wear after surgery.

 An implant-based reconstruction may only take around four weeks, in contrast.
 You will have surgical drains on your body at both surgical sites for one to two weeks after surgery.
 When you have healed enough, your doctor will recommend at-home stretching exercises to help your body fully recover.

 Yes!
-In fact, we offer a few different options available at Garza Plastic Surgery in Nashville, TN.
+We offer several options at Garza Plastic Surgery in Nashville, TN.
 Some of these differ depending on the type of reconstruction you need.
-DIEP Flap surgery solely focuses on restoring volume, but it does not include nipple reconstruction.
-However, we do offer nipple and areola reconstruction surgery as a separate option.
+For example, DIEP flap surgery solely focuses on restoring volume but does not include nipple reconstruction.
+However, we offer nipple and areola reconstruction surgery as a separate option.

 We also offer breast implant surgery, with two different types of breast implants.
 We offer saline-filled implants and silicone gel “gummy bear” implants.

 Occasionally, there can be some fluid build-up after the procedure.
-This is why there are surgical drains placed around the treatment sites.
+Therefore, your provider will place surgical drains around the treatment sites.

-If you are worried about tissue necrosis, careful monitoring and check-ups will help you catch any signs.
+Careful monitoring and check-ups will help you catch any signs if you are worried about tissue necrosis.
 If necrosis occurs, a plastic surgeon can remove the decayed tissue.
-After removal, you should wait for about one year before receiving another reconstruction surgery.
+After removal, you should wait about one year before receiving another reconstruction surgery.